Website monitoring: Notification options: alerts

 As the information brought by website monitoring services is in most cases urgent and may be of crucial importance, various notification methods, often known as "alerts" are used: e-mail, IM, regular and cell phones, SMS, fax, pagers, Skype, RSS Feed, SNMP trap, URL notifications, etc.

 Website monitoring services

 The Website monitoring market is very competitive.
 There are 150+ active service providers and more than 100 are documented to have gone out of business.

 Most of the providers offer a free plan with low-frequency monitoring.

+In recent years Synthetic Monitoring services have become widely available commercially, providing another vehicle to monitor the performance of specific web properties at a granular level.